Grader-ISAGe/ISAGEearabic/ISAGe-Arabic/README.md

 ModelAnswers=[Model1,Model2 , ... ]

 =======================
-3. How to deploy the plugin ?
+3. How to deploy the the grader into the e-learning environment?

+- The Web gateway to the clients is provided by the API framework which permits hosting the grader on the Cloud.
+  We use the Flask Framework to do it.
+  The Control and View component is handled by HTTP requests from the client-side (the e-learning system), to the server (Hosting Cloud).
+  The Integrated Development Environment (EDI) is used as “PaaS” (Platform as a Service) where the ISAGe runs as “a service” separately.
+  The two modules(code grader(in Python) and the plugin(developped in PHP) communicate through a cURL interface. cURL is a command-line tool for getting or sending data using URL syntax. cURL supports HTTPS to transmit students’ answers and reference answers to the external grader; then it asynchronously waits for grades from the grader and returns them to the LMS quiz system.

 - The Plugin must be installed on a Moodle plateform  to be used:
 (Install the ISAGEearabic.zip)
   (Dashboard / Site administration / Plugins / Install plugins).

+ - The external grader code and data requirements must be uploaded on the server (here pythonanywhere)

 - A PHP cURL script is used to connect the plugin to the Flask API which deploys the grader on PythonanyWhere(already done in the plugin).
-(see: question.php in the section : // Call the grader )
+(Please see the "question.php" of the plugin in the section commented: // Call the grader )

 ========================
-4. Feedback / Contact (anonymous because under-review)
+4. Feedback & Contact (anonymous because under-review)
 ========================
 6. Acknowledgments